GustavJones/Wepp/README.md

 This project uses `libopenssl` for TLS encryption.
 This repository does not include any source or binary distribution of OpenSSL software but uses it's functions.

+This project also uses `wxWidgets` for Wepp-Builder subproject.
+See `external/wxWidgets` for more information.